Dorit Ron Lab

 Current Projects

-- Elucidating the role of kinases, including Fyn kinase and PKA, in normal CNS functions and in neuroadaptations underlying addiction.
+3. Identifying the role of kinases and phosphatases and anchoring proteins in normal CNS functions and in neuroadaptations underlying addiction.

-- Identifying the role of small G proteins in neuroadaptations underlying alcohol use disorder.
+5. Identifying the role of HSP90 in alcohol abuse disorders.

 Tools

-The Ron lab utilizes a wide range of molecular, biochemical, and behavioral techniques to uncover the molecular mechanisms that underlie alcohol use and abuse disorders.
+The Ron lab is using a wide range of molecular, biochemical, electrophysiological and behavioral techniques to uncover the molecular mechanisms that underlies alcohol use and abuse disorders.